 The profession of landscape architecture is building on a solid foundation and a proud history of over half a century, and it is looking toward a bright future.
 As a student you can play an active role in the future prosperity of the profession and we wish you every success in your endeavours.
 Your successes reflect on the profession as a whole.

-OALA strives to support its members and students, and to provide benefits and services that go beyond the basic mandate of a self-regulatory body that protects public health, safety and welfare.
+OALA strives to support its members and students, and to provide benefits and services that go beyond the main mandate of a self-regulatory body that protects public health, safety and welfare.

 OALA relies on the volunteer spirit of its members and students alike, so we hope you will become involved in whatever way you can, when you are able.